Beijing Olympics: US walks back boycott remarks | DW | 07.04.2021

 Washington says it is in talks with its allies about how to approach the 2022 Winter Olympics in Beijing.
 Human rights groups and some US lawmakers have been urging a boycott.

-The State Department said Tuesday, while the Biden administration was consulting with allies about a joint approach to China and its human rights record, boycotting the 2022 Beijing Olympics was not yet part of the talks.
+As the Biden administration consults with allies about a joint approach to China and its human rights record, the State Department said Tuesday that boycotting the 2022 Beijing Olympics was not yet part of the talks.

-There had been confusion over Washington's stance — after department spokesperson Ned Price said earlier that the boycott was "something that we certainly wish to discuss," prompting the State Department and Price to later clarify the remarks.
+There had been confusion over Washington's stance after department spokesperson Ned Price said earlier that the boycott was "something that we certainly wish to discuss."
+The State Department and Price later clarify the remarks.

 "Our position on the 2022 Olympics has not changed.
 We have not discussed and are not discussing any joint boycott with allies and partners," a senior official said.